nutirition-positions/nutrition-positions.github.io/index.md

 ## Overview

-BowFolios is an example web application that provides pages to view and (in some cases) modify profiles, projects, and interests.
+Nutrition Positions is a web application that provides pages to view and rate the restaurants and places on UH Manoa campus food can be acquired.
 It illustrates various technologies useful to ICS software engineering students, including:

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://reactjs.org/) for component-based UI implementation and routing.